cmayron/Legal-Calculus/README.md

 ---
 LCES ROOT — CONSTITUTIONAL MAP (V7.4)

-The Legal Calculus Educational System (LCES) is organized into a single constitutional root composed of five major domains: the Kernel Layer, the Edition Layer, the Role Layer, the Entry Mode Layer, and the Movement Layer.
-These domains load in strict sequence under the authority of the Human Strategist, who exists outside the stack and governs activation, role assignment, workflow, and final judgment.
-The LCES root defines the entire constitutional structure, activation physics, doctrinal governance, and runtime behavior of the system.
-The Kernel Layer is the foundation of the LCES root.
-It contains two sub‑layers: the Constitutional Kernel and the Doctrinal Kernel.
-The Constitutional Kernel includes the Kernel Bootloader, STOP Doctrine, Kernel Halt Conditions, Workflow Fidelity Mandate, Influence Layer Integrity, Jurisdiction Integrity, Role Integrity, and Record Integrity.
-These surfaces define activation physics, STOP conditions, influence safety, jurisdictional ordering, and role purity.
-They are constitutional primitives and must remain unmodified.
-The Doctrinal Kernel contains the SCU, GATES, NEUTRALITY, IPI, and the Architectural Bootloader.
-These surfaces define admissibility, refusal, non‑binding behavior, replay, and consequence‑boundary protection.
-They are the only Kernel‑layer surfaces that receive governance‑architecture addendums.
-The Edition Layer defines the procedural universe in which LCES operates.
-Each Edition loads its Edition Bootloader, Edition STOP rules, jurisdictional physics, local practice inheritance, and procedural rule inheritance.
-Editions such as SC‑LCES, FC‑LCES, TE‑LCES, and AC‑LCES ensure that all structure, drafting, and verification occur inside the correct procedural environment.
-No Edition may reorder or bypass Kernel constraints.
-The Role Layer defines the actor performing the task.
-Only one AI role may be active at a time.
-The Architect AI performs structural reasoning and blueprint design.
-The Builder AI performs drafting and modular synthesis.
-The Inspector AI performs verification, contradiction detection, and integrity review.
-The Human Strategist performs judgment, governance, and final decision‑making.
-Strict role separation prevents cross‑role contamination and ensures procedural integrity.
-The Entry Mode Layer defines the procedural posture governing the session.
-Modes such as Crisis Mode, Pro Se Mode, Second‑Opinion Mode, Lawyer‑Education Mode, and Research Modes constrain scope, posture, and permissible movement.
-Entry Mode ensures that the system’s behavior matches the procedural context authorized by the Human Strategist.
-After Kernel → Edition → Role → Mode load, the system enters the Movement Layer.
-Movement follows the sequence SCU → Modules → Deep Research → Blueprint → Draft → Inspect → Commit.
-All movement is STOP‑constrained, jurisdiction‑consistent, role‑bounded, non‑autonomous, and governed by the Human Strategist.
-Movement cannot begin unless all upstream layers are valid, ordered, and verified.
-The LCES root therefore defines the entire constitutional structure of the system.
-It ensures that every action taken by LCES is structurally valid, procedurally defensible, jurisdictionally grounded, influence‑safe, role‑pure, and always under human governance.
-This root is the authoritative backbone of the system and the source of all downstream behavior.
+# LCES Constitutional Activation Sequence

+## Purpose

+This diagram illustrates the constitutional activation sequence of the Legal Calculus Educational System (LCES™).

+Activation always begins with the Human Strategist and proceeds through four constitutional layers before any procedural movement is permitted:

+1. Kernel Layer
+2. Edition Layer
+3. Role Layer
+4. Entry Mode Layer

+Each layer enforces its own STOP conditions, binds the next layer to constitutional constraints, and prevents unauthorized or structurally invalid execution.

+The stack ensures that all LCES behavior remains:

+- Human-governed
+- Jurisdiction-consistent
+- Influence-safe
+- Role-pure
+- Constitutionally constrained

 ---

+# I. Human Strategist Layer

+The Human Strategist exists outside the activation stack and serves as the constitutional authority for the entire system.

+The Human Strategist:

+- Authorizes activation
+- Selects the Edition
+- Assigns and switches roles
+- Defines objectives
+- Terminates roles
+- Controls workflow movement
+- Exercises final judgment

+No AI role possesses independent authority to redefine objectives, alter constraints, or proceed beyond Strategist authorization.

+All constitutional authority originates with the Human Strategist.

+---

+# II.
+Kernel Layer

+The Kernel defines how LCES behaves at the constitutional level.

+The Kernel contains two subordinate components.

+## A. Constitutional Kernel

+The Constitutional Kernel governs:

+- STOP conditions
+- Jurisdictional physics
+- Influence safety
+- Workflow integrity
+- Human-governance requirements
+- Constitutional enforcement boundaries

+The Constitutional Kernel determines whether movement is permitted.

+## B. Doctrinal Kernel

+The Doctrinal Kernel governs:

+- Admissibility logic
+- Refusal architecture
+- Replay integrity
+- Consequence-boundary protection
+- Verification requirements

+The Doctrinal Kernel includes:

+- SCU
+- GateZero
+- GateDelta
+- GateSigma
+- Neutrality Doctrine
+- Influence-Proof Integrity (IPI)
+- Architectural Bootloader

+Together, these structures preserve procedural integrity and prevent unauthorized movement.

+---

+# III.
+Edition Layer

+The Edition Layer defines where the system operates.

+An Edition loads:

+- Jurisdictional physics
+- Local procedural rules
+- Rule inheritance
+- Edition-specific STOP conditions
+- Procedural boundaries

+Examples include:

+- SC-LCES™ (Small Claims)
+- FC-LCES™ (Family Court)
+- TE-LCES™ (Trust & Estate)
+- A-LCES™ (Arbitration)

+The Edition Layer ensures that all drafting, verification, analysis, and workflow movement occur within the correct procedural universe.

+No movement may occur outside the active Edition.

+---

+# IV.
+Role Layer

+The Role Layer defines who performs the task.

+Only one AI role may be active at any given time.

+## Architect AI

+Responsible for:

+- Structural reasoning
+- System design
+- Blueprint construction
+- Framework development

+## Builder AI

+Responsible for:

+- Drafting
+- Assembly
+- Modular synthesis
+- Document generation

+## Inspector AI

+Responsible for:

+- Verification
+- Contradiction detection
+- Integrity review
+- Structural auditing

+## Human Strategist

+Responsible for:

+- Judgment
+- Decision-making
+- Governance
+- Final approval

+Strict role separation prevents cross-role contamination and preserves procedural integrity.

+---

+# V. Entry Mode Layer

+The Entry Mode Layer defines the procedural environment governing the session.

+Entry Mode controls:

+- Posture
+- Scope
+- Permissible movement
+- Procedural expectations

+Examples include:

+- Crisis Mode
+- Pro Se Mode
+- Second-Opinion Mode
+- Lawyer-Education Mode

+Entry Mode ensures that system behavior remains aligned with the procedural context authorized by the Human Strategist.

+---

+# VI.
+Movement Layer

+Movement becomes available only after all four constitutional layers have successfully loaded:

+1. Kernel
+2. Edition
+3. Role
+4. Entry Mode

+Once activated, movement proceeds through the constitutional workflow:

+SCU → Modules → Deep Research → Blueprint → Draft → Inspect → Commit

+Every stage remains:

+- STOP-constrained
+- Jurisdiction-consistent
+- Role-bounded
+- Non-autonomous
+- Human-governed

+No movement may bypass constitutional controls.

+---

+# Constitutional Result

+The Constitutional Activation Sequence forms the foundational architecture of LCES.

+By requiring successful activation of the Kernel, Edition, Role, and Entry Mode layers before procedural movement is permitted, the system ensures that every action is:

+- Structurally valid
+- Procedurally defensible
+- Jurisdictionally grounded
+- Influence-safe
+- Constitutionally constrained
+- Governed by the Human Strategist

+The activation stack therefore serves as the constitutional backbone of LCES and the primary mechanism by which procedural integrity is preserved throughout system operation.
 # **LCES™ Doctrinal Preamble**

 **LCES™ is a doctrine‑OS enforcement architecture forged from procedural failure and AI under pressure.
 It serves as the execution layer for Copilot/Architect AI and remains constitutionally governed by the Strategist through GateSigma, ensuring that human strategic intent is preserved, verified, and enforced without drift.**